 Coca-Cola Service's application to approve fruit juices, fruit nectars and tomato juice with added plant sterols as a novel food.
 Application Status: passed to the European Commission.

+The applicant proposes to add 0.4% of phytosterols to fruit juices, including tomato juice and nectars.
 The labelling of Coca-Cola's proposed product will comply with Commission Regulation (EC) 608/2004 on the labelling of food with added plant sterols, and Council Directive 2001/112/EC relating to fruit juices and similar products.